New Mexico Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed ones.
-Most standard vehicles ship affordably on open trailers.
-Reserve enclosed trailers for high-end or luxury cars needing extra protection.
+Open trailers cost less than enclosed options.
+If your vehicle doesn't need extra protection, open trailers offer significant savings.
+Reserve enclosed trailers for high-end or luxury vehicles.

 7